pranav-cs-1/nexus/USAGE.md

 4. The response will appear in the Response Viewer panel

 The application shows a loading indicator while the request is being sent.

+## Viewing Responses

+After sending a request, the response appears in the Response Viewer panel:

+1. Navigate to the **Response** panel using Tab
+2. Use **j** or **↓** to scroll down through the response
+3. Use **k** or **↑** to scroll up through the response
+4. The response body is automatically wrapped to fit within the panel width
+5. Long responses can be scrolled line by line
+6. The title bar shows the current scroll position

+Response details include:
+- Status code (color-coded: green for 2xx, blue for 3xx, yellow for 4xx, red for 5xx)
+- Status text
+- Response time in milliseconds
+- Response size in bytes
+- Formatted body (JSON responses are automatically pretty-printed)

 ## Managing Collections